Recognizing and Celebrating Good History Since 1945

 Who should we ask for a letter of critical review?
 All nominations require two letters of critical review.
 These are letters from people not involved with your project in any way, who are qualified to judge the merits of the work.
 One letter should discuss the scholarship of the project, and should come from someone who has expertise in that subject (a professor, someone from another museum or organization, someone who writes about the topic, etc.).
 The other critical review should address the outcome and effect of the project on the organization or the community or constituency served.
 Examples of these kinds of reviewers may be teachers whose students toured the exhibit or representatives of a community that was served by the project.
 Reviews published in scholarly journals may be substituted for one letter of critical review.
 Local news coverage, press releases, etc., do not qualify as critical testimony.
 We discourage letters from local politicians, visitors’ bureaus, and others who may review the project for tourism potential rather than historical merit.
 If you’re having trouble finding a reviewer, ask your state awards representative for help.
 You can view sample critical letters of review for every category on the tips page at left.

 What kinds of publications are eligible for awards?
 The publication category includes books, exhibit catalogs, and other scholarly works focusing on state and local history.
 It does not include annual reports, brochures, newsletters, magazines or entire journals, or other marketing materials.
 All publications must have sufficient full back matter to demonstrate good scholarship (references, endnotes, index, etc.).
-See our Publication Awards Manual for more information.
+See our Award of Excellence for Publications Guidelines for more information.

 What about awards for long-running projects or programs?
 If your project has been going on for awhile but is reaching an important milestone, it may be eligible for an award.
 Contact AASLH or your state or regional representatives.

-These manuals provides information about the Leadership in History Awards.
+These guidelines provide information about the Leadership in History Awards.
 The award program’s goals are to establish and encourage standards of excellence in the collection, preservation, and interpretation of state and local history in order to make the past more meaningful to all people.

-Use the manuals to help you prepare your award nomination.
+Use the guidelines to help you prepare your award nomination.
 First, determine whether or not your project/organization is eligible for an award and what awards are available.
 Then follow the steps outlined for the nomination process of the category you choose.
-The manual also summarizes the criteria for evaluating nominees.
+The guidelines also summarize the criteria for evaluating nominees.